-Chinese immigrants to the US face several unique challenges within the immigration system, which makes matters more difficult for them than nationals from most other countries.
+Chinese US immigration is impeded by several unique challenges within the US immigration system, which makes green cards more difficult to obtain for Chinese citizens than for citizens from most other countries.

-One of the biggest factors complicating Chinese immigration to the US is the increasingly backlogged employment categories, particularly the EB2 and EB3 categories.
+One of the biggest factors complicating Chinese US immigration is the increasingly backlogged employment categories, particularly the EB2 and EB3 categories.

-Another unique aspect of Chinese immigration to the US concerns the EB-5 investor visa.
-Until quite recently, there was never any retrogression in the EB5 category.
-However, investor green cards are becoming increasingly popular amongst Chinese nationals, who receive the vast majority of them.
+Another unique aspect of Chinese US immigration concerns the EB-5 investor visa.
+Investor green cards became increasingly popular amongst Chinese nationals, who receive the vast majority of them.
 Hence, the EB5 category has been growing increasingly backlogged since August 2014, which was the first time the program hit its quota of 10,000, a figure which has not been updated by State Department for over a decade.

 US Embassies and Consulates in China